-The Hickenlooper Amendment extends the jurisdiction of the Commission from determination and adjudication of claims to an advisory capacity in the area of foreign expropriations and other seizures of American-owned property.
-Under the amendment, the Commission is authorized, upon the request of the President, to evaluate expropriated property, determine the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within 90 days after such request.
+The Hickenlooper Amendment extends the jurisdiction of the Commission from the determination and adjudication of claims to advising the President on foreign expropriations and other seizures of Americanowned property.
+Under the amendment, the Commission is authorized, upon the request of the President, to evaluate expropriated property, determining the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within 90 days after such request.
 Unless authorized by the President, the Commission may not publish its advisory report except to the citizen or entity owning the property at issue.